Definition of Terrazzo:

 Treatment and protection:

-Dirt or mechanical damage is less visible on Terrazzo tiles than on traditional cement tiles, however the nature of the components of the Terrazzo tiles (cement and marble) are porous.
+Dirt or damage is less visible on Terrazzo tiles than on traditional cement tiles, however the nature of the components of the Terrazzo tiles (cement and marble) are porous.

 For this reason, Terrazzo floors will be treated (once) with a sealer, the same way as with cement or marble floors - after installation is finished (laying, grouting, re-polishing if necessary).
 We recommend the use of our invisible « MOSAIC SEALER »